top of page

 Limitations and Future Directions

-Although relational mobility has proven to be a useful construct in the understanding of cross-cultural differences in interpersonal behavior, this approach is still subject to many limitations.
+Although relational mobility has proven to be a useful construct in the understanding of cross-cultural differences in interpersonal behavior; this approach is still subject to many limitations.
 First, much of the existing research on relational mobility has focused on comparisons between East Asian and Western (primarily North American) cultures.
 The focus on these cultures has provided valuable insights; however, it has left other regions unexplored.
-Notably, with some exceptions (San Martin et al., 2019), sub-Saharan Africa remains relatively absent from large-scale empirical works on relational mobility, despite the similarity in the theoretical approaches of relational mobility and the grounding personal relationship.
-There is a need to expand the scope of relational mobility research to include other regions (such as sub-Saharan Africa) and other contexts (job turnover).
+Notably, with some exceptions (San Martin et al., 2019) sub-Saharan Africa remains relatively absent from large-scale empirical works on relational mobility, despite similarities between relational mobility and the grounding personal relationship.
+There is a need to expand the scope of relational mobility research to include other regions (such as sub-Saharan Africa) and other contexts (job turnover) to explore predictions across regions and contexts.

 Other research should seek alternative methods to measure and construe relational mobility.
 Importantly, relational mobility as a theoretical construct should not be confused with the measurement of relational mobility (i.e., the relational mobility scale).
-Future research should seek alternative methods to measure and manipulate relational mobility in order to test and refine its theoretical predictions.
+Indeed, much prior research has noted the limitations of using self-report scales to measure cultural variation (see, for instance, Heine et al., 2002; Lackó et al., 2022).
+Given that relational mobility is a relatively new construct in cross-cultural research, future research should seek alternative methods to measure and manipulate relational mobility in order to test and refine its theoretical predictions.
 Other studies may seek to refine the theory of relational mobility using modeling and simulation approaches (Li et al., 2023), which can lead to more complex theoretical frameworks that can simultaneously model individual and societal level phenomena.

 In summary, relational mobility is a socio-ecological framework that helps to understand how the structure of social environments shapes behavior and psychology across cultures and social environments.
 By highlighting the role of relationship opportunities in shaping adaptive social strategies, the concept bridges individual psychology with broader ecological and cultural contexts.
 As research continues to expand across diverse regions and domains, research on relational mobility and related socio-ecological (Oishi, 2014) approaches can help to deepen our understanding of human social behavior within and across human societies.